-Aston Martin Aramco F1 ACADEMY driver Mathilda Paatz begins in the ultra-competitive, all-female, single-seater series this season.
+Aston Martin Aramco F1 ACADEMY driver Mathilda Paatz competes in the ultra-competitive, all-female, single-seater series this season.
 Here's your essential guide to F1 ACADEMY in 2026.

 What is F1 ACADEMY?